pak3nuh/hollywood/doc/Actors.md

 interface Greeter: { ... } // shouldn't leak to actor API
 class GreeterImpl: Greeter, UnknownMessageHandler { ... }
 ```
-The framework code can pickup this composeable interfaces and generate a proxy with these `extension` capabilities.
+The framework code can pickup this composable interfaces and generate a proxy with these `extension` capabilities.
 Other capabilities may be exception recovery or persistent state.
 More on this bellow.

-To avoid threads beying blocked, all the method on the actor API must be defined as `suspending`.
+To avoid threads being blocked, all the method on the actor API must be defined as `suspending`.
 A similar approach has been chosen by Orleans, only allowing `Task`s.

 ### Actor creation

-One of the painpoints in my attempts to implement a working system with actors was dependency management or trying to implement any kind of IoC.
+One of the pain  points in my attempts to implement a working system with actors was dependency management or trying to implement any kind of IoC.
 There are some constraints that I would like to keep in mind:
 1. Should be easy to plugin any kind of IoC container.
 2. The actor creation must be as type safe as the actor usage.
-3. Actor lifecycle is fully managed by the user, at least for now.
+3. Actor life cycle is fully managed by the user, at least for now.
 May include some goodies like actor hierarchies, ie when one dies, all its children dies.

 To tackle point 1, factories must be provided to the framework, so that they can contain any DI container.
 ```kotlin